CoDe-Neuro/academic-code-neuro/content/authors/sunniva-fenn-moltu/_index.md

 bio:
 interests:
-- My PhD focused on functional brain network topology and dynamics in typical and atypical development.
-I am now continuing this work as a Postdoctoral Research Associate, characterising early development of functional brain networks and their association with childhood outcomes.
+- I am a Postdoctoral Research Associate with a PhD in Neuroscience and an MRes in Biomedical and Translational Sciences from King’s College London, as well as a BSc in Neuroscience from the University of Glasgow.
+My research explores early brain development and its role in shaping individual differences and neurodiversity.
+I also work with high-resolution 7T fMRI and naturalistic stimuli to study dynamic functional brain activity in neurodivergent adult populations, and how brain dynamics are influenced by sensory stimuli.
 social:
   - icon: envelope
     icon_pack: fas